-5 Employers or agents may file an H-1B petition pursuant to 8 CFR 214.2(h)(2)(i)(F).
+5 Agents, in addition to employers, may file an H-1B petition pursuant to 8 CFR 214.2(h)(2)(i)(F).
 All references to employers and any applicable fees discussed throughout this report also include agents.

-See Pub.
-L. No. 108-447, div.
-J, tit.
-IV, 118 Stat.
-2809.
-The H-1B Visa Reform Act permanently reinstituted the ACWIA fee which had sunset on October 1, 2003, and raised it from \$1,000 to \$1,500 per qualifying petition.
-The H-1B Visa Reform Act did not alter the exemptions of certain types of employers from payment of the fee altogether, and lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer).
+raised it from \$1,000 to \$1,500 per qualifying petition.
+The H-1B Visa Reform Act of 2004 did not alter the exemptions of certain types of employers from payment of the fee altogether,6 and lowered the fee to \$750 for employers who have no more than 25 full-time equivalent employees in the United States (including the number of employees employed by any affiliate or subsidiary of such employer).
 This fee applies to any initial H-1B petition filed on behalf of an alien by any employer or first extension request by the same employer for an alien filed after December 8, 2004, unless the petitioning organization is exempt from the fee.